All Episodes

 To be honest with you, I don't know that question, but I could tell you that I do know that there's only two of them or three of them I know that actually have children in the district.

-I mean, uh, so and then the question is here coming down.
+I mean, so then the question is here coming down.

-Are you gonna run for the school board office?
+Are you going to run for the school board office?

-Is it or would that well that would be a fool's error?
+Or would that, well, that would be a fool's errand.

 I'm too controversial.